Hollywood is developing its most ambitious NFT project yet during crypto winter

 Dinosaurs vs. Aliens will be Orange Comet’s first original project.
 While details are still mum, you can get a sense of what Orange Comet is aiming to accomplish with their strategy through its work with The Walking Dead.

-In conjunction with the show’s series finale trilogy arc that began in August 2021 and will wrap up later this year, Orange Comet sold out 10,000 generative art pieces in its initial collection featuring TWD characters and original animations inspired by scenes from the show, all ranging in price from $50 to $250 and earning around $15 million.
+In conjunction with the show’s series finale trilogy arc that began in August 2021 and will wrap up later this year, Orange Comet sold out 10,000 generative art pieces in its initial collection featuring The Walking Dead characters and original animations inspired by scenes from the show, all ranging in price from $50 to $250 and earning around $15 million.
 A second drop in April had 5,000 variations of Daryl Dixon’s (Norman Reedus) iconic motorbike.
 They sold out in seven minutes on OpenSea to the tune of $1.3 million.
-Orange Comet also created Walker Access Passes, one-of-one NFTs that will allow holders exclusive perks, including first dibs on future drops, qualifying for an in-person screening of the finale, and access to a TWD virtual universe.
+Orange Comet also created Walker Access Passes, one-of-one NFTs that will allow holders exclusive perks, including first dibs on future drops, qualifying for an in-person screening of the finale, and access to a Walking Dead virtual universe.

 So in the case of Orange Comet’s original or acquired IP, all the NFT drops and subsequent metaverses would build up to what would become something like The Walking Dead—or the film version of Dinosaurs vs. Aliens.